Internal Management System

 Given the exceptional circumstances in 2020, NPS has only served as a KPI until the end of the first quarter.
 Amid a global pandemic and with a new strategic cycle ahead, the company decided to stop gathering NPS data through our external provider.

 Market share: To measure the operational performance of our brands relative to our major competitors, we continuously collect, on a market and category level, market share data.
 The findings provide detailed insights for our senior management team regarding in which markets and categories we have been able to gain market share relative to our peers, enabling us to leverage those insights across the organization.
 In addition, the results help us to define clear roles and responsibilities for each of our markets and categories within our long-term strategic aspirations, based on their overall positioning within the sporting goods industry.
-See Management Assessment, AND OUTLOOK
+Management Assessment, AND OUTLOOK

 Backlogs and sell-through data: To manage demand planning and better anticipate our future performance, backlogs comprising orders received up to nine months in advance of the actual sale are monitored closely.
 However, due to the growing share of own retail (including our own e-commerce channel) in our business mix, fluctuating order patterns among our customers as well as an increasing part of our business being realized under significantly shortened lead times, orders received from our retail partners are less indicative of anticipated revenues for adidas compared to the past.
 Therefore, qualitative feedback from our retail partners on the sell-through success of our products at the point of sale as well as such data received from our own-retail activities is becoming increasingly important.

 On-Time In-Full (OTIF): OTIF measures the company’s delivery performance toward customers and our own-retail stores.
 Managed by our Global Operations function, OTIF assesses to what degree customers received what they ordered and if they received it on time.
 It helps us to investigate improvement potential in the area of order book management and logistics processes.
 It therefore also helps us to improve our delivery performance, which is a major aspect when it comes to customer satisfaction.
 The OTIF assessment covers most of our key markets.
-See Global Operations
+Global Operations

 Employee engagement: To measure the level of engagement and motivation of our employees, adidas carries out employee engagement surveys.
 These surveys aim to provide key insights into how well we, as an employer, are doing in engaging our employees.
 They thus enable us to develop the right focus and future people strategies across our organization, helping us to create a world-class employee experience and continue to attract and retain top talent.
-See Our People
+Our People

 Sustainability performance: We have a strong commitment to enhance the social and environmental performance of our company.
 By doing so, we firmly believe we will not only improve the company’s overall reputation, but also increase its economic value.
 We therefore follow a comprehensive roadmap with clear targets and regularly track our progress toward these targets.
 A major focus lies on measuring the environmental footprint of our own sites globally as well as monitoring and rating our supplier factories with regard to social and environmental compliance with our Workplace Standards.
 We have a strong track record in sustainability disclosure, providing regular updates about our sustainability performance in this Annual Report as well as on our corporate website.
-See Management Assessment, AND OUTLOOK See Sustainability ADIDAS-GROUP.COM/S/SUSTAINABILITY-REPORTS
+Management Assessment, AND OUTLOOK Sustainability -GROUP.COM/S/SUSTAINABILITY-REPORTS

 Structured performance measurement system